Nadjim Abdou: Millwall

 At the start of the 2009–10 season, Abdou scored in Millwall's first game of the season against Southampton, with a header, it turned out to be his only goal of the season.
 However, shortly after, he suffered an injury during a 4–0 win over AFC Bournemouth and was out for weeks.
 Abdou made his return from injury, starting the whole game, in a 1–1 draw against Brighton & Hove Albion on 29 August 2009.
 His performance saw him signed a contract extension with the club, keeping him until 2013.
 During a 4–4 draw against local rivals Charlton Athletic on 19 December 2009, Abdou was sent–off for a professional foul in the 37th minute.
 Charlton successfully converted the resulting penalty.
 But he did not serve a match ban and returned in a next match on 26 December 2009 against Norwich City, which they lost 2–0.
-Abdou continued to establish himself in the first team, playing in the midfield position for the rest of the season and later helped play a big part in earning Millwall’s promotion later in the 2009–10 season.
+Abdou continued to establish himself in the first team, playing in the midfield position for the rest of the season and later helped play a big part in earning Millwall's promotion later in the 2009–10 season.
 The club was eventually promoted after beating Swindon Town in the play-off final.
 At the 2009–10 season, Abdou went on to make fifty–two appearances and scoring once in all competition.

 However, Abdou missed the opening game of the season, due to the injury he sustained in a friendly match against Hearts.
-Abdou had to wait until on 14 August 2010 to make first appearance of the 2010–11 season, starting the whole game, in a 4–0 win over Hull City.
+On 14 August 2010, Abdou made his first appearance of the 2010–11 season, starting the whole game, in a 4–0 win over Hull City.
 Two weeks later on 28 August 2010, he set up a goal for Liam Trotter to score the club's second goal of the game, in a 3–1 win over Coventry City.
 Abdou continued to establish himself in the first team, playing in the midfield position for Millwall.
 However, he sustained a knee injury during a 2–1 loss against Reading on 22 February 2011 and was out for a month.
-It was not until on 16 April 2011 when Abdou returned from injury, starting the match before being substituted at half time, in a 2–1 loss against Coventry City, having appeared in the substitute bench for the last two matches.
+On 16 April 2011, Abdou returned from injury, starting the match before being substituted at half time, in a 2–1 loss against Coventry City, having appeared in the substitute bench for the last two matches.
 At the end of the 2010–11 season, he went on to make thirty–six appearances in all competitions.